Belgium becomes a global player in healthcare real estate

 1 + 1 = 3

-In any case, the potential marriage would see the group included in a larger number of international real estate indices and could also increase its credit rating, which is advantageous for financing costs.
-Finally, a larger firm is also more resilient– a diversified portfolio spanning several countries spreads the risks better.
+Through this merger, the group may be included in more international real estate indices, and its credit rating could also rise, which would be beneficial for financing costs.
+Finally, a larger firm is also more resilient – a diversified portfolio spanning several countries spreads risks more effectively.
 Aedifica is active in Northern Europe – where Cofinimmo barely has a presence – while Cofinimmo would give Aedifica access to markets in Southern Europe.
-In other words, the two would complement each other nicely on both a geographical and operational level.
+In other words: geographically and operationally, the two complement each other perfectly.

 What is an RREC?